-DMF looks for the variable named SiteFncMap, of type SiteFncMap_t, in the sitelib.so library.
-It then uses the addresses provided in this variable to find the following site-defined subroutines:
+DMF looks for the variable named SiteFncMap, of type SiteFncMap\t, in the sitelib.so library.
+It then uses the addresses provided in this variable to find site-defined subroutines listed in this section.
+You can provide any number of these subroutines in the sitelib.so library.